JarodBoone/EMAS/README.md

 - Made a basic shell interface for EMAS
 - Implemented `build` command which is a wrapper to build gem5
     - Figure out where to put the scenario directory and how to manage them
+- Ok Apparently I can't use the gem5img.py disk utility to create and manage disk images so I will have to do that myself uhhhh

 ### TODO